jeremyreeder/gridscout/docs/_posts/2020-07-15-uncle-sam-wants-you-for-us-militia.md

 ---
 layout: post
-title: Militia Act of 1792
+title: Uncle Sam wants YOU for U.S. Militia
 author: Leeroy Jenkins
 date: 2020-07-15
 tags: militia weapon
+redirect_from: /2020/07/15/militia-act-of-1792.html
 ---

 The [Second Militia Act of 1792][act] was passed by the second U.S. Congress and